SUNY Downstate Health Sciences University

 We are conducting an independent research project that is aimed at establishing the biological relevance of BC RNAs in tumor cells, and at developing early cancer diagnostic and prognostic tools.
 Based on our finding that BC RNAs are detectable at significant levels in oocytes and spermatogonia as well as in various types of malignant tumor cells, we suggest that:

-(1) BC RNAs play a key role in translational control in germ cells, a mechanism that is indispensable for germ cell differentiation (Muslimov et al., 2002, J. Cell Sci.
-115, 1243-1250).
+(1) BC RNAs play a key role in translational control in germ cells (Muslimov et al., 2002).

-Valerio Berardi, Ph.D., Postdoctoral Fellow
+Valerio Berardi, Ph.D., Postdoctoral Scientist

-Ilham A. Muslimov, M.D., Ph.D, Research Scientist
+Ilham A. Muslimov, M.D., Ph.D., Research Assistant Professor

-Arthur L. Rose, M.D., Professor of Pediatric Neurology
+Arthur L. Rose, M.D., Professor of Neurology

 Reviewer for various scientific journals and funding organizations